-• Pursuant to A.A.C.
+Pursuant to A.A.C.
 R7-2-1509, when an account is suspended, the Department will notify the Account Holder via email.
-The notification will specify the reason for the suspension and allow the Account Holder 10 business days to provide ESA with documentation that shows an error was made or to submit repayment of the disallowed/misspent ESA funds.
+The notification will specify the reason and details of the disallowed expense for the suspension and allow the Account Holder 15 10 business days to provide ESA with documentation that shows an error was made or to submit repayment of the disallowed/ misspent ESA funds.